galaxyproject/galaxy-hub/src/Community/Log/2013/LaunchCustomizedmodENCODEGalaxyOnAWS/index.md

 ---
-pagetitle: 2013, /, 01, :,  Launch a customized modENCODE Galaxy on Amazon Web Services
+title: 2013, /, 01, :,  Launch a customized modENCODE Galaxy on Amazon Web Services
 ---